Casa do Forte de Almadena

 An ultra-private seven-bedroom clifftop estate between Burgau and Salema, with direct access to Cabanas Velhas beach, where the architecture opens to the Atlantic.

 Casa do Forte is a private cliff-top estate above Cabanas Velhas beach in Vila do Bispo — 3.6 hectares of garden, woods, cliff and direct access to the beach below.
-It sits within the Vicentine Coast Natural Park, on the wild western edge of the Algarve, where rugged cliffs and Atlantic surf define the rhythm of the day.
+It sits on the Costa Vicentina, on the wild western edge of the Algarve, where rugged cliffs and Atlantic surf define the rhythm of the day.

 Set across three levels on the cliff edge, this architect-designed estate blends modern elegance with the raw drama of the coastline.
 Clean lines, open volumes and vast sea-facing glazing welcome up to twelve guests — the boundary between indoors and out simply dissolves.